harshitsinghcode/mobTrack-IMU/README.md

 Explore the potential of your mobile device's IMU sensor + monocular camera with mobTrack.
 This repository hosts a comprehensive solution for accurate position tracking, enabling a wide range of applications in robotics, AR, VR, and beyond.

+## Motivation 🌟

+As a team at **IIT Madras**, we are driven by the challenge of accurately determining the scale of objects using photogrammetry methods.
+While we can capture frames of these objects, obtaining precise positional data remains a critical aspect of our research.
+This endeavor serves as a crucial component in our broader goal of advancing understanding and application of photogrammetry techniques.

 ## Overview 📝

 This repository provides a comprehensive system for IMU-based position tracking using accelerometer data from your mobile device.
 Here's a breakdown of how it works: